You can use this page to find information on planned regulatory initiatives that Transport Canada expects to bring forward over the next two years.

 Regulatory cooperation efforts (domestic and international)

-The proposed changes would align Canada with other parts of the world that accept the use of Product identification Numbers in the place of Vehicle identification Numbers for off-road vehicles.
+The proposed changes would align Canada with other countries that accept the use of Product identification Numbers in the place of Vehicle identification Numbers for off-road vehicles.

 Consultations